Crown Undergraduate Research Program

 Requirements for the award:

-The student must enroll in a 5- unit individual studies course (CRWN 199, or this can also be taken through your department) with the faculty member during the one quarter of their fellowship.
-The student's research must culminate in a report describing his/her research, preferably done as a poster or tri-fold board OR a copy of their thesis (if this project is part of a thesis) due in the Crown College Provost office two weeks before the end of the fellowship quarter per the Academic and Administrative Calendar.
+The student is strongly advised to enroll in a 5- unit individual studies course (CRWN 199, or this can also be taken through your department) with the faculty member during the one quarter of their fellowship.
+The student's research must culminate in a report describing his/her research, preferably done as a poster or tri-fold board to be presented at the Undergraduate Research Symposium spring quarter.
+Please send an electronic copy of this poster/tri-fold board to firstname.lastname@example.org one week before the end of the fellowship quarter per the Academic and Administrative Calendar.

 Students are also encouraged to submit their project for their Division's Dean's Award.